solarretrace/palette-rs/rampeditor_gui_tutorial.md

     .set(TITLE, ui);
 ```

-This is our first widget.
-The `top_left_with_margins_on` method it telling this widget to be overlapping the given widget.
-We see other widgets using `..._of` methods, which presumably means to place the widgets next to eachother.
-Here', we're placing it in the top left of the canvas using the given arguments as margin settings.
+This is our first 'real' widget.
+The `top_left_with_margins_on` method is telling this widget to overlap the given widget.
+We see other widgets using `..._of` methods, which presumably means to place the widgets next to each other instead.
+Here, we're placing it in the top left of the canvas using the given arguments as margin settings.
 This method is provided by the [`Positionable`](http://docs.piston.rs/conrod/conrod/trait.Positionable.html) trait, so we can see what it needs from there:

 ```rust
 fn top_left_with_margins_on<I>(self, other: I, top: Scalar, left: Scalar) -> Self where I: Into<Index> + Copy { ... }